 Before you even think about making money, ensure your blog has a great foundation.

-This means focusing on both your content and your readers.
+This means focusing on your brand, style, and content.
 Great content will attract great readers.
 And remember, your readers trust you.
 Don’t post about anything you don’t believe in.

 Blogging isn’t a “get rich quick” scheme.